fossabot/Records/README.md

 [Sourcery](https://github.com/krzysztofzablocki/Sourcery) is a boiler-plate generation tool that you can optionally use with this framework.

-A pre-written stencil file is provided [here](https://github.com/rob-nash/Records/blob/master/Database/Templates/ManagedObject.Query.stencil) which will instruct soucery to write the 'Query' syntax for any NSManagedObject subclass that implements `Fetchable`.

 ### Donations.
 <p>If you like this and you want to buy me a drink, use bitcoin.</p>